ggabrakadabra/review-details-page/README.md

   - A review can only have one response
   - A response can be edited
   - A response should be shown with the rest of the review details

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This Project uses the [json server package](https://github.com/typicode/json-server) as an api to make data lookup and storage easy

 ## How to Use
 run `nf start` to start both the web and api servers